caitaozhan/ID3_improvements/README.md

 # ID3_improvements
-My improvments on ID3(Iterative Dichotomiser 3), a classic data mining algorithmput forward by Quinlan in 1986.
+My improvments on ID3(Iterative Dichotomiser 3), a classic data mining algorithm put forward by Quinlan in 1986.

 This is a course homework of pattern recongnition.